abia22/iStar_NDI_Accessability_Tool_/README.md

-# Online iStar tool for Neurodivergent accessability, based on piStar
+# IdeaStar - An online iStar tool for Neurodivergent accessability, based on piStar

  This is an open-source goal modelling tool.
 Its key distinguishing characteristics are:
   - it runs entirely on the browser, thus no installation needed